gonespy/bstormps3/MARADNS_DEADWOOD.md

 To start maradns, open a command prompt in the maradns folder and type:

 ```
-.\run_maradns.bat
+.\maradns.exe -f mararc
 ```

-the command window should close and a new one should open with a bunch of output.
 Leave this command window open - closing it will stop maradns.

 ### Starting/stopping deadwood